Eigenvalues of Cayley graphs: Cospectral Cayley graphs

-In \cite{LubotzkySV06}, Lubotzky et al. proved the following result.
+The Gaussian coefficient ${d \brack i}_q$ gives the number of subspaces of dimension $i$ over $\FFF_q$ in the vector space $\FFF_q^d$.
+In \cite{LubotzkySV06}, Lubotzky, Samuels and Vishne proved the following result.
 (Note that in \cite{LubotzkySV06} Cayley graphs are not required to be undirected.)
-Denote by ${d \brack i}_q$ the Gaussian coefficient which gives the number of subspaces of dimension $i$ over $\FFF_q$ in the vector space $\FFF_q^d$.

 \begin{thm} \emph{(\cite[Theorem 1]{LubotzkySV06})} For every integer $d\ge 5$ ($d \not= 6$), every prime power $q$, and every integer $e \ge 1$ such that $q^e > 4d^2 + 1$, there are two systems $A, B$ of generators of the group $G = \PSL_{d}(\FFF_{q^e})$ such that $\Cay(G, A)$ and $\Cay(G, B)$ are cospectral but not isomorphic.
 Moreover, the number of generators in $A$ and $B$ can be chosen to be either $k=2(q^d-1)/(q-1)$ or $k = \sum_{i=1}^{d-1} {d \brack i}_q$. \end{thm}